patrickbeatty97/fcc_uls_radio_config_generator/README.md

 INSTALLING
 -----------------------

-Some PIP modules are probaly not installed by default.
-Install them with PIP as needed.
+Some pip modules are probably not installed by default.
+Install them with pip as needed.
 To be updated...